fermyon/developer/content/spin/v2/javascript-components.md

 └── webpack.config.js
 ```

 The source for the component is present in `src/index.ts`.
-[Webpack](https://webpack.js.org) is used to bundle the component into a single `.js` file which will then be compiled to a `.wasm` module using the `j2w` node executable provided by the `@fermyon/spin-sdk` which is a wrapper around `ComponentizeJS`.
-The `knitwit.json` is the configuration file used by [knitwit](https://github.com/fermyon/knitwit) to manage the WebAssembly dependencies of each package.
+[Webpack](https://webpack.js.org) is used to bundle the component into a single `.js` file which will then be compiled to a `.wasm` module.

+{{ details "Going from JavaScript to Wasm" "The JS source is compiled to a `wasm` module using the `j2w` node executable provided by the `@fermyon/spin-sdk` which is a wrapper around `ComponentizeJS`.
+The `knitwit.json` is the configuration file used by [knitwit](https://github.com/fermyon/knitwit) to manage the WebAssembly dependencies of each package."}}

 ## Building and Running the Template